FrederickRies/SqlConnectionCrafter/README.md

 # SqlConnectionCrafter
-A utility app to craft and manage SQL connections strings.
+An utility app to craft and manage SQL connections strings.